Atticus29/dataJitsu/specs.md

 - [ ] Test rating the match and annotation (possibly as two different users)
 - [ ] Add date annotated to move in match
 - [ ] Make the match card display more info. (including date)
-- [ ] Make password toggleable to be visible
 - [ ] //@TODO test whether trying to create a second account under the same email messes up

 # TODO low priority